gocd/gocd-ecs-elastic-agent/docs/cluster_profile_configuration.md

 5. **Instance creation timeout:** If an EC2 instance created by this plugin does not register with the container service within this timeout period, the plugin will assume that the instance has failed to startup and will be terminated.
 Defaults to `15` minutes.

-6. **Minimum instance required in cluster:** Minimum Windows instances you'd like to have running at any point of time.
+6. **Minimum instances required in cluster:** Minimum Windows instances you'd like to have running at any point of time.
 Defaults to `0`.

 7. **Maximum instances allowed:** Restricts maximum number of Windows instances in the cluster.
 Plugin will not launch new Windows instance if the cluster is already running the specified number of instances.
 Defaults to `5`.